MichaelLeonffu/portfolio/PROGRESS.md

 # Progress

 A list of steps I took and how long each one took me.
+This is only a record, not an in-depth tutorial.

 ## Next.js and Vercel Tutorial

-11:00
+**1 hour**

 Firstly need to learn what the bare minimum is for making a Next.js project.